jxu71748/f1_de_pipeline/README.md

 cd scripts
 bash load_all_parquet_to_bq.sh
 ```
+FYI 😊, this `scripts` folder is the one that underneath our project.
 Make sure your GCP credentials are properly configured and the target dataset (f1_data) already exists.

 ---
 ### dbt Setup & Usage